iotattw/iot-super-friday/README.md

 # IoT Super Friday

 This workshop involves programming ESP32 modules to take on different responsibilities as part of a larger network.
-We use [Visual Studio Code](https://code.visualstudio.com/) with the [Platform.IO](https://platformio.org) plugin.
+We use  [PlatformIO](https://platformio.org) as the development environment.

 We assume you're using a Mac lappy with Brew installed.